The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 — CATHERINE GREY, The Unexpected Joy of Being Sober

-But if I could only get you (and everyone else) to take to heart and carry forward just one single message, it would be this:
+But if I could only get you and everyone else to carry forward just one single message, it would be this:

 Love yourself.

-To love yourself means centering your self-improvement journey around self-understanding, kindness, compassion, patience, and mindfulness—rather than discipline, willpower, force, expectations, or pressure.
+To love yourself means centering your self-improvement journey around self-understanding, kindness, and compassion—rather than discipline, coercion, and pressure.

-I mean, I use time management strategies and productivity techniques like anyone else... but I’ve learned from experience that none of it will ever work until you learn to love, accept, and be kind to yourself.
+I use productivity techniques like anyone else, but I've learned from experience that none of it will ever work until you learn to love, accept, and be kind to yourself.

-When you love yourself, you'll invariably get more mental clarity and inner peace.
+Because when you love yourself, you get more inner peace.

-More inner peace leads to less of a need for vices for relief, escape, and stimulation.
+More inner peace leads to less of a need for vices—for that numbing escape.

-Less vices leads to in increases in motivation and drive.
+Less vices leads to more sustained motivation and drive.

 More action leads to a better life.